 Yet I’m equally fascinated with this non-revolutionary depiction of Mombasa (as Vasco da Gama wrote in an earlier time, its mosques are masterfully made of ornamented wood), by evoking its long and entangled history with ivory.
 Wambui sees the soap-stone goddesses resembling African elephants as an outsider perversion, yet the coastal people have for many generations produced ornaments and objects out of ivory.
 An anthropomorphic object carved out of ivory, and believed to represent the power of Zanzibari Sultanate, is on display at the Kenya National Museum.
 This elaborately carved Zanzibari object shaped like a sword, and installed next to other power symbols, such as the Kamba royal regalia, made from the hide of Colobus monkeys.

-Commenting on the postcolonial malaise, Raya Wambui illustrates the bizarre contradictions of banning elephant poaching while partially supporting ivory smugglers by keeping a fine which is barely five percent of the cost of a kilogram of ivory.
-I'm interested in her statement about 'facing fragility', and the implications of a failure of agreement.
+Commenting on the postcolonial malaise, Raya Wambui illustrates the bizarre contradictions of banning elephant poaching while partially supporting ivory smugglers by keeping a fine which is barely five percent of the cost of a kilogram of smugglers by keeping a fine which is barely five percent of the cost of a kilogram of ivory.
+I’m interested in her statement about ‘facing fragility’, and the implications of a failure of agreement.
 Fragility in reference to human disagreement on the issue of ivory trade, and elephant poaching.
 On the television the other day, I saw a news report from Zimbabwe in which a game ranger debated the laws against poaching rhinos for rhino horn.
 The fragility that many are facing has to do with the disappearance of an old trade system that while favoring ivory trade much reduced the elephant population, not only in Eastern and Western Africa, but in Sri Lanka, India, and China.